rishabhmhjn/helios/README.md

 Issues
 ======
-I know there are a lot of pending tasks and modifications required needed in this library.
+I know there are a lot of pending tasks and modifications required in this library.
 If you find any bug or a feature that you want, please submit an [issue](https://github.com/rishabhmhjn/helios/issues).
 I will respond to it as soon as I can and make required changes to it.